President

 Ron Rothrock

 Ron resides at Lake Paupack in Greene Township and spends his winters in Florida.
 His lifelong interest in local history led him to join the Society in 2010.
-He has volunteered on the Building and Grounds Committee and is an active member of several special projects, including Adopt-A-Highway, Adopt-A-Cemetery, and the Property Inventory Project.
-Ron began his first term on the Board of Directors in 2023, and he serves on the Building and Grounds Committee and the Technology Committee.
+He was elected to the Board of Directors in 2023, where he serves on the Building & Grounds Committee and the Genealogy and Cemeteries Committee.
+He is an active member of several special projects, including Adopt-A-Highway, Adopt-A-Cemetery, and the Property Inventory Project.

 “I became fascinated by the logging industry of the 1800s that sent logs from Promised Land and Lake Paupack down the East Branch to sawmills in Greentown and Wilsonville, and with the tannery at Ledgedale.
 It’s interesting to understand the changes this area has been through.” – Ron Rothrock